dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-open-ai-nodejs-and-react.md

 We will be creating  `http://localhost:3006/answer` API end point to access via frontend React App.

 From front-end we will be passing questions in `question` query parameter.
-Which will be recieved via `req.query.question` and it will be send to OpenAI `open.api.service.js`.
+Which will be received via `req.query.question` and it will be send to OpenAI `open.api.service.js`.
 So, that we will be getting the desired answer form OpenAI.

 {{< github-code-snippets ea03cc644e3ab3fbafc70cf53b4bb72e >}}